Managed Endpoints API

 The possible unsuccessful HTTP status codes are:

-HTTP status codeIt's meaning
+HTTP status codeMeaning

 401Missing or invalid API key.

-403API key does not have permission to access this specific Managed endpoint.
+403API key does not have permission to access this specific managed endpoint.

 413Request payload size exceeds 10kB.

-Apart from status codes, the possible endpoint statuses are:
+The possible endpoint statuses are:

 📘